Astrobiomedical/astrobiomedical/README.md

-## Innovating at the nexus of Software, Space, and Medicine
+## Innovating at the nexus of Software, Space, and Human Potential

 ### **Software Developer** and **Physicist** with experience spanning space mission operations, computational predictive analytics, biophysics, accessibility, fostering entrepreneurial mindset in teams, and more.